Korea Patrol

 Korea Patrol (working title Korean Patrol) is a 1951 American war film directed by Max Nosseck and starring Richard Emory and Benson Fong.
-It was released by Eagle-Lion Films.
-Together with Sam Fuller’s The Steel Helmet and Sam Katzman’s A Yank in Korea, it was one of the first Hollywood films exploiting the Korean War.
+It is among the first Hollywood films set during the Korean War, along with The Steel Helmet and A Yank in Korea, both released in 1951.
 The film's sets were designed by the art director Fred Preble.

 Plot

-When notified of the North Korean invasion of South Korea, an American officer assigned to the Republic of Korea Army leads a mixed American and South Korean six man patrol to blow up a strategic bridge to delay the enemy's advance.
+When notified of the North Korean invasion of South Korea, an American officer assigned to the Republic of Korea Army leads a mixed American and South Korean six-man patrol to destroy a strategic bridge to delay the enemy's advance.